 Company & Legislative Profile

-$AOS is a publicly traded company in the Manufacturing sector.
-This company operates across Manufacturing and is subject to various Congressional legislative and regulatory actions.
-HillSignal is tracking 3 active Congressional signals mentioning $AOS, including 3 bills.
+$AOS is a publicly traded company in the Healthcare sector.
+This company operates across Healthcare and is subject to various Congressional legislative and regulatory actions.
+HillSignal is tracking 5 active Congressional signals mentioning $AOS, including 4 bills and 1 federal contract.
 The current legislative sentiment is predominantly bullish, suggesting potential tailwinds from government policy.

-$AOS is currently facing 3 active congressional signals tracked by HillSignal.
-With 3 bullish, and 0 bearish signals, the average legislative impact score is 3.0/10.
-Key sectors affected include Manufacturing, Utilities and Infrastructure.
-Recent major catalysts include To waive certain requirements under section 306018 of title 54, United States Code, with respect to undertakings to upgrade public water systems and treatment works. and Mechanical Insulation Installation Incentive Act of 2025.
+$AOS is currently facing 5 active congressional signals and 1 federal contract tracked by HillSignal.
+With 3 bullish, 2 neutral, and 0 bearish signals, covering 4 sectors.
+Key sectors affected include Healthcare, Infrastructure and Manufacturing.
+Recent major catalysts include To waive certain requirements under section 306018 of title 54, United States Code, with respect to undertakings to upgrade public water systems and treatment works. and DAWES CONSTRUCTION, LLC: $14.6M Department of Veterans Affairs Contract.
 Below is the complete tracker of government activity affecting $AOS’s market performance.

 Total Signals